mazinggg/maziqing/index.md

 **Northwestern Polytechnical University** &#160;&#160;(*Sep.
 2017 - Apr.
 2020*)

-Master of Engineering, Control Science and Engineering ,School of Automation
+Master of Engineering, Control Science and Engineering, School of Automation

 - **Honors:** The First-prize Academic Scholarship(2017), The Second-prize Scholarship for Social Activities(2018)
 - **Relevant Coursework:** Aircraft Trajectory Planning and Optimization(95), Analysis and Design of Reliability for Control System(90), Computer Control System(83), Linear System Theory(84), Modeling and Simulation of Control System(80)